Friday, March 14, 2025

 Summary

-This is Part 1 in a three-part series on a multi-cluster build of Elasticsearch (ES) with cross-cluster replication and search enablement.
-This post covers the build of the West cluster which is implemented in Kubernetes.
+This is Part 1 in a three-part series on a multi-cluster Elasticsearch (ES) build with cross-cluster replication and search enablement.
+This post covers the build of the West cluster, which is implemented in Kubernetes.

 Architecture

 The West cluster is implemented as an Elastic Cloud on Kubernetes (ECK).
-I'm using Kind for the Kubernetes environment.
-This allows for a self-contained environment suitable for a capable laptop.
+I'm using Kind for the Kubernetes environment, which allows for a self-contained environment suitable for a capable laptop.
 Additionally, I use cloud-provider-kind to provide native load-balancer functionality.

 Configuration